-Because we’re small, you’ll work with a most experienced communication specialist.
-Carolyn Boccella Bagin has conducted some of the most high-profile, plain-language projects in the U.S., including developing the Social Security Statement, the model for the Explanation of Medicare Benefits, and several innovative IRS business forms.
+Carolyn Boccella Bagin has conducted some of the most high-profile, plain-language projects in the U.S., including developing the Social Security Statement, the model for the Explanation of Medicare Benefits, and innovative IRS business forms.

-She's a member of the Center for Plain Language, Plain Language Association International, Clarity, and the Association for Business Communication.
+She’s a member of the Center for Plain Language, Plain Language Association International, and Clarity.

 Some of Carolyn’s publications include:

 10 Tips for Saving Time and Money on Document-related Projects — and Keeping Staff Happy Along the Way, LinkedIn.